linode/linode_api4-python/docs/guides/core_concepts.rst

 ---------

 Collections of objects in the API can be filtered to make their results more useful.
-For example, you can ask the API for all Linodes you own belonging to a certain group, instead of having to do this filtering yourself on the full list.
+For example, instead of having to do this filtering yourself on the full list, you can ask the API for all Linodes you own belonging to a certain group.
 This library implements filtering with a SQLAlchemy-like syntax, where a model's attributes may be used in comparisons to generate filters.
 For example::